Flat Foot Stooges: Plot

 The trio are firemen at Engine Company No. 1, a venerable institution reliant on horse-drawn fire engines and they often mistake the sound of alarm clock and telephone for a fire alarm.
 A conflict emerges when a dubious salesman, Mr. Reardon, attempts to persuade Fire Chief Kelly of the obsolescence of horse-powered engines, only to face rejection.
-Undeterred, Reardon resorts to nefarious means, sabotaging the firehouse through arson.
+Undeterred, Reardon resorts to nefarious means, clandestinely entering the fire station and dropping a canister of gunpowder into the fire engine's boiler.
+The chief's daughter witnesses his act and confronts him, threatening to notify her father.

-During his clandestine act, Reardon inadvertently triggers a chain of events culminating in an accidental explosion.
-The presence of a leaking can of gunpowder, coupled with the unwitting intervention of a duck, catalyzes the conflagration that engulfs the station.
-As chaos unfolds, the chief's daughter becomes embroiled in the turmoil, sustaining unconsciousness in the ensuing melee.
+During a struggle, Reardon is knocked unconscious.
+A duck alights on a nearby windowsill and, having swallowed spilled gunpowder, lays an egg that explodes upon falling to the floor.
+The shock causes the chief's daughter to strike her head, rendering her unconscious as well, while the explosion ignites a fire that engulfs the station.

-Amidst this chaos, the Stooges, having unwittingly diverted the firehorses to a Turkish bath, are ill-prepared to respond to the fire alarm.
-Their belated realization of the blaze's origin within their own station prompts a frantic race against time.
-Despite their initial missteps, the trio manages to mobilize, arriving in the nick of time to rescue the chief's daughter from the inferno, thus averting a catastrophic outcome.
+Amidst this chaos, the Stooges, having diverted the firehorses to a Turkish bath, are ill-prepared to respond to the fire alarm.
+Belatedly realizing that the blaze is located within their own station, the trio races to the fire and arrives in the nick of time to rescue the chief's daughter from the inferno.
+Reardon, who has jumped from a window, runs to escape violent retribution from the Stooges.